 In today's world, the ability to effectively communicate and influence the public discourse is critical for success in many fields, including politics, journalism, business, and academia.
-This course is designed to equip students with the skills and knowledge necessary to become effective communicators who understand and are able to shape the public discourse.
-Throughout the course, students will explore various theories and strategies for influencing public discourse, including persuasive communication, framing, agendasetting, and media relations.
-They will learn how to identify key stakeholders, engage with media, organizations and social movements, manage societal issues, understand and respond to opposing viewpoints and alternative facts and craft compelling messages that resonate with their target audience.
-The course will also examine the role of technology and social media in shaping public discourse and explore the ethical implications of influencing public opinion.
-Through a combination of lectures, case studies, and hands-on exercises, students will develop practical skills in issue management, media relations, and message development.
-Upon completion of this course, students will have a deep understanding of the mechanisms that drive public discourse and the skills to effectively engage with and influence key stakeholders.
-They will be well-prepared to navigate complex communication challenges and drive meaningful change.
+This course is designed to understand the mechanisms that drive the public discourse.
+Students will explore various theories and strategies for influencing the public discourse, including persuasive communication, framing, agenda-setting, media relations, citizen science, and science communication.
+They will learn how key stakeholders such as organisations, politics, social movements and academics engage with media, how they manage societal issues, and how they understand and respond to opposing viewpoints and alternative facts.
+As such, students will be well-prepared to navigate complex communication challenges and drive meaningful change.